 4.02.00 CHAIN OF COMMAND

 The chain of command exists for the efficient operation of the Post.
-It is similar to the Department.
+It is similar to the Cherokee Sheriff’s Office chain of command.
 The chain flows from the lowest rank upward to the top rank or position.
 The Post Mentor and Cadet Mentor(s) are sworn Law Enforcement Deputies and will be at the top of the Post’s chain of command.

 4.02.01 POST MENTOR